 Minimum 1 year’s commitment

-TouchBistro is an elaborate EPOS system created for restaurants and other food-and-drink businesses.
-The system is cloud-based, but can work offline too through a local network comprised of iPads connected to an iMac, Mac Mini or Mac Pro.
-If you’re using more than one iPad register, it is a requirement to have such an Apple network in place to connect them up.
+TouchBistro is an elaborate till for restaurants and other food-and-drink businesses.
+The system is cloud-based, but can work offline through a local network of iPads connected to an iMac, Mac Mini or Mac Pro.
+If you’re using more than one iPad register, it’s a requirement to have such an Apple network in place to connect them up.

 Their customer support is top-notch, both in terms of how easy it is to get help and their personal experience in the sector.
 Within the app, you can send screenshots directly to the support team who can then guide you more easily on the phone or by email – both available 24 hours a day, 7 days a week.